FunnelKitBlogs

 With FunnelKit Funnel Builder, you can create a seamless, conversion-focused checkout experience that supports additional fee structures and encourages customer retention and higher order values.

-So start charging additional fees and optimize your checkout page to boost conversion.
+Start charging additional fees and optimize your checkout page to boost conversions.

 The Editorial Team at FunnelKit (formerly WooFunnels) is a passionate group of writers and copy editors.
 We create well-researched posts on topics such as WordPress automation, sales funnels, online course creation, and more.
 We aim to deliver content that is interesting and actionable.